-For platform-provided HTTPS, TLS, or DTLS as a client the evaluator shall verify that the TSS lists any specific calls the product uses that specifies or allows the end users to specify cipher suites, support for mutual authentication, support for session renegotiation, hash algorithms for the signature algorithms extension in the Client Hello with the supported signature algorithms value, and the supported groups in the Supported Groups Extension in Client Hello.
-The evaluator shall verify any calls the product specifies align with the options provided in this PP and the TLS Funtional Package.
+For platform-provided HTTPS, TLS, or DTLS as a client the evaluator shall verify that the TSS lists any specific calls the product uses that specifies or allows the end users to specify cipher suites, support for mutual authentication, support for session renegotiation, hash algorithms for the signature\algorithms extension in the Client Hello with the supported\signature\algorithms value, and the supported groups in the Supported Groups Extension in Client Hello.
+The evaluator shall verify any calls the product specifies align with the options provided Application Software Protection Profile and TLS Funtional Package.

 For platform-provided HTTPS, TLS, or DTLS as a server the evaluator shall verify that the TSS lists any specific calls the product uses that specifies or allows the end users to specify cipher suites, which protocols are denied connection requests, key establishment alorithms, support for mutual authentication, response to an invalid client certificate, and support for session renegotiation.
-The evaluator shall verify any calls the product specifies align with the options provided in this PP and the TLS Funtional Package.
+The evaluator shall verify any calls the product specifies align with the options provided Application Software Protection Profile and TLS Funtional Package.